-Whether you know London well or have never set foot in the capital, it’s hard not to love living and working in one of the world’s most exciting cities.
+Whether you know London well or have never set foot in the capital, it’s hard not to love living and working in such a vibrant and stimulating place.

 Making the move to London

 We know that living and working in central London is expensive, so we contribute to your living expenses with a maintenance grant while you’re studying the PGDL if you’re a non-law student, and while you’re studying the LPC or the CCP.
 As well as a host of other benefits, we also offer an interest-free loan of up to £2,000 when you arrive at Freshfields.

 If you’ve never lived here before, moving to London may feel like an intimidating prospect.
 We can put you in touch with someone in the firm to chat about the process of making a new life here.

 We try to make settling in as straightforward as we can.
 You’ll have a two-week induction to help you find your way around.
 That’s also when you’ll get to know your trainee intake partner (TIP), who will be your informal mentor throughout the course of your training contract.